Mixed Breed Dogs

 About the Doxiepoo

-The Doxiepoo is a medium mixed breed dogs known for its independent nature and highly intelligent mind.
-Well-suited to apartment living, the Doxiepoo is manageable for most owners.
+The Doxiepoo is a cross between the Dachshund and Poodle.
+The Doxiepoo is a small mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Doxiepoo is manageable for most owners.
 Typically standing 8 to 23 inches and weighing 5 to 30 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Doxiepoo brings a distinct combination of traits that sets it apart.
 The Doxiepoo is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Doxiepoo loves being close to its people and forms strong bonds with every member of the household.